 How Can Students Use Graphic Organizers to Improve Writing?

-This simple organizer helps students organize their thoughts when undertaking a piece of journalistic writing such as a report.
-It divides the sheet into sections to jot down initial ideas based on the questions every journalist worth their salt strives to answer: Who, What, When, Where, Why, and How?
+This simple organizer helps students organize their thoughts when undertaking journalistic writing, such as a report.
+It divides the sheet into sections to jot down initial ideas based on the questions every journalist strives to answer: Who, What, When, Where, Why, and How?

-This graphic organizer leads the student from answering the more straightforward factual questions such as who and when before leading them organically into the more complex questions of how and why.
+This graphic organizer leads the student from answering the more straightforward factual questions, such as who and when organically leading them into the more complex questions of how and why.
 Structuring notes this way encourages students to organize their information and thoughts on that information before beginning the writing process.
-This is helpful in producing a unified piece of writing that builds logically as it climbs the ladder of abstraction from the purely factual to the more abstract and universal.
+This helps produce a unified piece of writing that builds logically as it climbs the ladder of abstraction from the purely factual to the more abstract and universal.

 Do-It-Yourself Graphic Organizing